 Budget laptop/notebooks typically come with a resolution of 1366 x 768 pixels, but if you intend to watch high definition (HD) video 1920 x 1080 (known as 1080p), or higher is preferable.
 If you want to watch 4k video or are a hard-core gamer the most expensive laptops now come with 3840x2160 resolution.

-- USB Ports - If you need to connect more than one USB device to the laptop/notebook make sure it is equipped as such.
+- USB Ports: If you need to connect more than one USB device to the laptop/notebook, make sure it is equipped as such.
 Most (but not all) notebooks come with two USB ports.

 Laptop/notebook buyers have a choice of several operating systems:

-- Mac OS is supplied with the Apple MacBook line of laptop/notebook computers.
+- MacOS is supplied with the Apple MacBook line of laptop/notebook computers.

 - Google Chrome OS is a lightweight operating system that is sold with notebooks referred to as Chromebooks.
-Chromebooks were originally very inexpensive, barebones, net-surfing appliances but now come in full-featured (and more expensive) versions.
+Chromebooks were originally very inexpensive, barebones, net-surfing appliances, but now come in full-featured (and more expensive) versions.

 - Google Android is a popular tablet/smartphone operating system.
 Whether Google will continue to support both Chrome OS and Android or merge the two into a single OS is unclear.

-For most buyers the choice will be between Windows and Mac OS which comes down to preference.
-If you are an Apple fan and have other Apple products you may prefer the macOS.
+For most buyers, the choice will be between Windows and mac OS which comes down to preference.
+If you are an Apple fan and have other Apple products, you may prefer the macOS.
 You can easily sync your Apple products to each other to share and transfer data.

 Those accustomed to using Windows (or working in business environments where Windows dominates) will likely prefer to use a Windows-based laptop/notebook.